Disney says it has $40 billion economic impact in Florida as it battles DeSantis in court – KION546

 ORLANDO, Fla.
 (AP) — Disney on Tuesday released a study showing its economic impact in Florida at $40.3 billion as it battles Florida Gov. Ron DeSantis and his appointees over their takeover of the district that governs the entertainment company’s massive resort in central Florida.

 Disney accounted for 263,000 jobs in Florida, more than three times the actual workforce at Walt Disney World, according to the study conducted by Oxford Economics and commissioned by Disney, covering fiscal year 2022.
-Besides direct employment and spending, the study attributed the company’s multibillion-dollar impact to indirect influences, such as supply chain and employees’ spending.
+The study attributed its multibillion-dollar impact to its supply chain and employees’ spending.

 The jobs include Disney employees as well as jobs supported by visitor spending off Disney World property.
 In central Florida, Disney directly accounts for 1 in 8 jobs, and for every direct job at Disney World, another 1.7 jobs are supported across Florida, Oxford Economics said.